Your Staff Information

 How we monitor unauthorised access

-The FairWarning® patient privacy monitoring system detects potential instances of unauthorised access to patient information held within GE PACS, CRIS and Orion.
-Through the FairWarning® system we are able to identify and investigate instances of unauthorised access to patient information.
+The FairWarning® patient privacy monitoring system detects potential instances of unauthorised access to patient information held within some of our digital systems.
+Through the FairWarning® system we can identify and investigate instances of unauthorised access to patient information.

 FairWarning® allows us to: